Imee: New Year Jobs For Nurses Await Amid Pandemic Surge

 Senator Imee Marcos has spotted opportunities emerging for jobless nurses amid bleak forecasts of a surge in Covid-19 cases worldwide after the Christmas holidays.

-Marcos said registered Filipino nurses can consider taking up some 3,000 vacancies in the United States, “possibly more in coming weeks,” which have emerged due to staffing shortages particularly in California, Texas, Florida, Minnesota, and New York.
+Marcos said registered Filipino nurses can consider taking up some 3,000 vacancies in the United Regions, “possibly more in coming weeks,” which have emerged due to staffing shortages particularly in California, Texas, Florida, Minnesota, and New York.

 Rising cases of infection across America have been aggravated by the fall-winter flu season, forcing nurses who used to shuttle in from other states to stay put, Marcos explained.